awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-walkthrough.md

 We strongly recommend that you do not skip this step, even if you are already running the AWS CLI on your workstation\.
 Using the most current release of the AWS CLI is a security best practice\.

 You must provide `register` with a set of AWS credentials that have appropriate permissions\.
 The recommended way to do this—so that you avoid installing credentials directly on an instance—is to register instances that are launched with an instance profile, and then add the `--use-instance-profile` switch to your `register` command\.
 If you are getting credentials from an instance profile, skip to [Step 3: Register the Instance with the EC2Register Stack](#registered-instances-register-walkthrough-register) in this topic\.
 However, if your instance was not launched with an instance profile, you can create an IAM user\.
-The following procedure creates a new IAM user with appropriate permissions, installing the user's credentials on the workstation, and then passing those credentials to `register`\.
+The following procedure creates a new user with appropriate permissions, installing the user's credentials on the workstation, and then passing those credentials to `register`\.

-**To create the IAM User**
+**To create the user**

 1. On the [IAM console](https://console.aws.amazon.com/iam/), choose **Users** in the navigation pane, and then choose **Add user**\.

 1. Add a user named **EC2Register**\.

-In the **Select AWS access type** area, select **Programmatic access**, and then choose **Next: Permissions**\.
+1. Choose **Next**\.

-1. On the **Set permissions** page, choose **Attach existing policies directly**\.
+1. On the **Set permissions** page, choose **Attach policies directly**\.

-1. Enter **OpsWorks** in the **Policy type** filter box to display the AWS OpsWorks policies, select one of the following policies, and then choose **Next: review**\.
+1. Enter **OpsWorks** in the **Permissions policy** filter box to display the AWS OpsWorks policies, select one of the following policies, and then choose **Next: review**\.
 The policy grants your user the permissions that are required to run `register`\.
    + Choose `AWSOpsWorksRegisterCLI_EC2` to allow the user permissions to register EC2 instances that use instance profiles\.
    + Choose `AWSOpsWorksRegisterCLI_OnPremises` to allow the user permissions to register on\-premises instances\.

+1. Choose **Next**\.

 1. On the **Review** page, choose **Create user**\.

+1. Now create access keys for your user\.
+From the navigation pane, choose **Users**, and then choose the user you want to create access keys for\.

+1. Choose the **Security credentials** tab, then choose **Create access key**\.

+1. Choose the **Access key best practices & alternatives** that best corresponds to your task\.

+1. Choose **Next**\.

+1. \(Optionally\) enter a tag to identify the access keys\.

+1. Choose **Next**\.

-1. Choose **Download \.csv**, save the credentials file to a convenient location on your system, and then choose **Close**\.
+1. Choose **Download \.csv file**, save the credentials file to a convenient location on your system, and choose **Done**\.

 You need to provide the IAM user's credentials to `register`\.
 This walkthrough handles the task by installing the EC2Register credentials in your workstation's `credentials` file\.
 For information about other ways to manage credentials for the AWS CLI, see [Configuration and Credential Files](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files)\.